Make-School-Courses/Core-Google-and-Stack-Overflow/README.md

 ### Google Utilities

+Google has a bunch of built in utilities.
+Some of these are fun diversions while others are truly useful tools.

 1. Definition
-2. Calculator
+1. Calculator
-3. Timer
+1. Timer
-4. Conversions
+1. Conversions
+1. Translations
+1. Images
-5. Games
+1. Games
-6. Easter eggs
+1. Easter eggs
-7. Do a barrel roll
+1. Do a barrel roll
-8. Zerg Rush
+1. Zerg Rush

+**Exercise**

+Try out the Google utilities above.

+### The Most important point

+Google has done a great job making the Google search engine an amazingly easy tool to use.
+Look at it closely.
+There tool is not an accident, it has evolved and improved over time.

+**Discussion**

+Final thoughts and discusion on Google, search, and terms.

-## Stack Overflow
+## Stack Overflow: Knowledge Base

+Anyone who has a question about software development has seen answers to common questions on Stackoverflow.
+This discussion will take a closer look at Stackoverflow.

+Here is how Stackoverflow describes themselves:

 > Stack Overflow is a question and answer site for professional and enthusiast
 > programmers.
 It's built and run by you as part of the Stack Exchange network of